 Vegetable & Fruit Garden

-- Cover beds to be used for warm-loving vegetables with black plastic to kill weeds and warm soil for the weeks leading up to planting (especially helpful for bean, corn, pepper and pumpkin plantings) – this is also needed when using the no-till method.
+- Beds to be used for warm-loving vegetables should be covered with black plastic to kill weeds and warm soil for the weeks leading up to planting (especially helpful for bean, corn, pepper and pumpkin plantings) – this is also needed when using the no-till method.

-- Sow more rows of: lettuce (hint: sow smaller amount every month to provide a steady supply without a glut from a large planting), carrots and beets
+- Sow more rows of: carrots, beets, and lettuce (TIP: sow a smaller amount of lettuce every month to provide a steady supply without a glut from one large planting).

-- Plant a set of cabbage seedlings (including Chinese & Pac Joi) to mature after your March and April planted varieties mature for a steady harvest.
+- Plant cabbage seedlings (including Chinese & Pac Joi) to mature after your March and April planted varieties mature for a steady harvest.

 - Plant starts of brussels sprouts, kale and tomatoes.
 Wait until the end of the month to plant pepper plants.

-- Plant seeds of warm weather vegetables: beans, melons, cucumbers, squash, pumpkins.
+- Direct plant seeds of warm weather vegetables: beans, melons, cucumbers, squash, pumpkins.
 Corn may be planted at the end of the month, or left to the beginning of June.

 - Place pheromone traps in apple trees (I’ve used these for a number of years and saw a dramatic decrease in codling moth destruction).